 The recent and future loss of expiring CRP acres is a major concern of wildlife managers in the Northern Great Plains.
-From 2007-2014, 556,209 acres (225,090 ha) of CRP expired in South Dakota, with a majority of these acres placed into row crop production.
-From federal fiscal years 2015-2019, an estimated 257,264 acres (104,111 ha) of CRP are scheduled to expire, thus having the potential to drastically affect pheasant and other wildlife populations (Appendix Figure 46).
+From 2007-2014, 556,209 acres (225,090 ha) of CRP expired in South Dakota, with many of these acres placed into row crop production.
+From federal fiscal years 2024-2028, an estimated 355,507 acres (143,868 ha) of CRP are scheduled to expire, thus having the potential to drastically affect pheasant and other wildlife populations (Appendix Figure 46).

-In a study conducted by the Economics Department of South Dakota State University, current CRP contract holders were surveyed to estimate the number of CRP acres that are likely to revert back to crop production and to determine the main factors that influence post-CRP land use decisions.
+In a study conducted by the Economics Department of South Dakota State University, current CRP contract holders were surveyed to estimate the number of CRP acres that are likely to revert to crop production and to determine the main factors that influence post-CRP land use decisions.
 According to Janssen et al. (2008), compared to all South Dakota producers, producers with CRP contracts are older, have more formal education, are less likely to have farming as their primary occupation, and have lower gross farm income.
 Over half of the CRP acres (57.8%) are held by either retirees or those who do not consider farming or ranching as their primary business or income.
-A majority of respondents indicated the re-enrollment options and market prices were the most important factors that will influence their decisions.
+Most respondents indicated the re-enrollment options and market prices were the most important factors that will influence their decisions.
 In addition, CRP rental rates can play a significant role in landowner decisions.
-Current CRP county average soil rates can be found in Appendix Figure 47.
+Current CRP County average soil rates can be found in Appendix Figure 47.

-Based on respondent land use plans and re-enrollment preference and the amount of CRP acres held by each group, Janssen et al. (2008) project that 34.2% of respondent CRP acres are considered "very likely" to be enrolled, 28.8% of their CRP acres are "somewhat likely" to be re-enrolled, and 37.0% of their CRP acres are "not likely" to be enrolled and would be converted.
+Based on respondent land use plans and re-enrollment preference and the amount of CRP acres held by each group, Janssen et al. (2008) project that 34.2% of respondent CRP acres are considered "very likely" to be enrolled, 28.8% of their CRP acres are

+"somewhat likely" to be re-enrolled, and 37.0% of their CRP acres are "not likely" to be enrolled and would be converted.